The Secret WW2 Learning Network is an educational charity registered in the UK - a Charitable Incorporated Organisation (CIO) No. 1156796

 Steve with Secret WW2 Chair Louisa Russell and Executive Trustee Paul McCue at Valençay, France in 2019

-OUR SECRET WW2 SCHOLARSHIP IN INDIA
+OUR SECRET WW2 CONTRIBUTION IN INDIA

 IN MEMORY OF URSULA GRAHAM BOWER MBE